Skeats/godot-devtools/README.md

 > [!NOTE]
 > To open the dev menu, press the `~` key.

+## Installation
+To install the plugin, simply download the latest release on the right, and add the `dev_tools` folder into the addons folder of your Godot project

 ## The Console
 The most basic way to use the console is fairly easy.
 First, you create a function that does whatever you want the command to do.
 Some basic rules about the function are as follows:
 - It is HIGHLY recommended (if not required) that you statically type the arguments in your functions.